DZakh/rescript-schema/README.md

 - Easy to create _recursive_ schema
 - Detailed error messages
 - Opt-in strict mode for object schema to prevent excessive fields and many more built-in helpers
+- Opt-in PPX to generate schema from type
 - Works with plain JavaScript/TypeScript too!
 You don't need to use ReScript
 - The **fastest** composable validation library in the entire JavaScript ecosystem ([benchmark](https://moltar.github.io/typescript-runtime-type-benchmarks/))
 - Small JS footprint & tree-shakable API ([Comparison with Zod and Valibot](./docs/js-usage.md#comparison))